LSchultebraucks/lschultebraucks.github.io/_posts/2019-09-01-flyway-spring-boot.md

 ```

-As you can see it already has JPA annotations on the class and on one attribute to mark the whole class as an database entity and the determine the primary key.
+As you can see it already has JPA annotations on the class and on one attribute to mark the whole class as a database entity and the determine the primary key.

 Next we can use PostgreSQL to set up a local database and to connect it to our application.
 Therefore we first need to [download and install PostgreSQL](https://www.postgresql.org/download/).
 After the installation you can start pgAdmin, add a user (with username/password `admin`) and create a new database named `flyway-core` and owner `admin`.